Russell Veh: Biography

-Veh dropped out of high school; both his parents had died by the time Veh was 20.
-Veh was a native of Toledo, Ohio, and founded the Ohio Nationalist Party in 1970, renamed the American White Nationalist Party in 1971.
+Russell Veh was born in 1950, a native of Toledo, Ohio.
+He dropped out of high school; both his parents had died by the time Veh was 20. and founded the Ohio Nationalist Party in 1970, renamed the American White Nationalist Party in 1971.
 The organization was short-lived, however, and he moved to California in 1974.
+In his early years, he operated a number of neo-Nazi "organizations" (of which he was always the only participant), writing several journals.

-In California, Veh led the National Socialist League (NSL), a gay neo-Nazi organization.
+In California, Veh led the National Socialist League (NSL), an explicitly gay neo-Nazi organization.
+While the American neo-Nazi movement had numerous gay participants, infamously and to the chagrin of the neo-Nazis, this was something of an open secret, and until Veh none were open about this.
+It had a publishing arm, the World Service.
 He managed to get the party advertised in the historically gay Bay Area Reporter newspaper and the gay leather magazine Drummer.
 Veh and his party distributed membership applications declaring NSL's "determination to seek sexual, social, and political freedom" for Aryans.

-The literature printed by Veh's organization often featured provocative images of scantily clad SS soldiers with swastikas covering their genitals to emphasize the "sexual trip" described by the recruiting pitch.
+They published a neo-Nazi magazine, the NS Kampfruf, later renamed Race and Nation.
+Scholar Jeffrey Kaplan described this magazine as, even for a neo-Nazi magazine, "exceedingly strange".
+It often featured provocative images of scantily clad SS soldiers with swastikas covering their genitals to emphasize the "sexual trip" described by the recruiting pitch.